nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in SocialBook.
 This list is by default sorted based on priority from HIGH to MEDIUM to LOW.

 Format: `list`

 ### Editing a person : `edit`

-Edits an existing person's details in the address book.
+Edits an existing person's details in the SocialBook.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [dob/DATE_OF_BIRTH] [pri/PRIORITY] [income/INCOME] [r/REMARK] [famsize/FAMILY SIZE] [t/TAG]…​`